Aptoide/AptoideIABSample/README.md

 ### Aptoide Public Key

 Just like Google Play IAB, Aptoide IAB also exposes a public key.
-You should use Aptoide Public Key to verify your purchases.
+You should use Aptoide public key to verify your purchases.
 It works exactly like Google Play IAB key so you just need to replace each other.

-To find your Aptoide Public key go to [Aptoide Back Office -> My Apps -> Catalogue -> Certified Apps](https://www.aptoide.com/account/certified-apps).
+To find your Aptoide public key go to [Aptoide Back Office -> My Apps -> Catalogue -> Certified Apps](https://www.aptoide.com/account/certified-apps).
 You can click In-app button and the key will be presented.

 ### Purchase Broadcast

 Google Play IAB broadcasts and Intent with action **com.android.vending.billing.PURCHASES_UPDATED**.
 Aptoide IAB does not do that therefore any code related with listening to that Intent can be removed.

 # Known Issues

 * Aptoide IAB is not compliant with [Google Play IAB v5](https://developer.android.com/google/play/billing/versions.html).
 Calls to **getBuyIntentToReplaceSkus** method will always fail.
 * Aptoide IAB only works with Aptoide 8.0.0.0 and above.